CrashyProjects/TTSVoiceSampler/README.md

 This script was **designed for Windows**, if you plan to use this script on a Linux distribution, note that it is unlikely to work as expected.

-This script was designed considering that the default TTS voices folder was not changed.
+This script was written with the assumption that the default TTS voice folder has not been altered.

 ## Requirements
 -   Python 3.6 or higher